ten-protocol/ten-litepaper/litepaper.md

 The challenge for achieving this functionality is that the data originating in L2 has to be final.
 Luckily Obscuro has this mechanism already in place for processing withdrawals.

 ## Obscuro introduces
 Obscuro introduces a new type of roll-up called 'Confidential roll-ups'.
-When combined with the POBI protocol, they provide several advantages over existing Layer-2s and other privacy networks:
+When combined with the Proof of Block Inclusion (POBI) protocol, they provide several advantages over existing Layer-2s and other privacy networks:

 - Unlike other Layer-2s, Obscuro is trustless and decentralised from day one.
 It takes processing from the Ethereum Layer-1 (L1) and allows lower transaction costs similar to other Layer-2 (L2) networks.